RWS/studio-api-docs/apiconcepts/releasenotes/tradosstudio2022sr1.md

         // language is not suported
     }
     ```
-This method will return a [Language](../../api/core/Sdl.Core.Globalization.Language.yml) object.
+This method returns a [Language](../../api/core/Sdl.Core.Globalization.Language.yml) object.
-In case the language is not found or the language code is incorrect it will throw an [UnsupportedLanguageException](../../api/core/Sdl.Core.Globalization.UnsupportedLanguageException.yml) exception.
+If the language is not found or the language code is incorrect [UnsupportedLanguageException](../../api/core/Sdl.Core.Globalization.UnsupportedLanguageException.yml) is thrown.

-In case you need the CultureInfo for that language you can retrieve it like this :
+CultureInfo objects are still accessible via the following call:

 Example:

     ```cs
     var ci = LanguageRegistryApi.Instance.GetLanguage("fr-FR").CultureInfo;
     ```

-> [!NOTE]
-> Avoid using the .NET runtime language registry, see below :
+ Use of the .NET runtime language registry, such as the following example, is not recommended as it may have unexpected results.

->
->Example:
->
+Example:

->    ```cs
+    ```cs
->    // These lines create CultureInfo from .NET runtime, so results can vary across platforms and Windows OS versions
->    var ci = new CultureInfo("en-US");
+    // These lines create CultureInfo from .NET runtime, so results can vary across platforms and Windows OS versions var ci = new CultureInfo("en-US");
->    ci = CultureInfo.GetCultureInfo("en-US");
+    ci = CultureInfo.GetCultureInfo("en-US");
->    ```
+    ```

-To create a wrapper arround the lanugage code avoid possible error when comparing codes you can use [CultureCode](../../api/core/Sdl.Core.Globalization.CultureCode.yml)
+                                                        ??
+To ensure consistency across the application when comparing the string representation of the language codes, it is recommended to use the [CultureCode](../../api/core/Sdl.Core.Globalization.CultureCode.yml) wrapper.

 Example: